svermaji/SearchBigFile/Detail-README.md

  - Attaching result with the name as `Test 1GB`<br>

 ## Recent Changes<br>
+#### On 21-Nov-2020
+* Settings menu added
+* Now font and highlight color will be changed automatically if settings are ON

 #### On 20-Nov-2020
 * Updated with better picture of colors for highlighting and selected text